chainguard-demo/vibelympics/README.md

 Q: Can the AI look at the code?

 A: Yes, of course.
-Your'e starting to get it now.
+You're starting to get it now.

 Q: I have a cool idea for the challenge, but, like, I'm worried it violates the requirements you wrote.